e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Not a diagnostic *kind* ([§D.9][sD-9]).

 <a id="g-generic-holding"></a>**generic holding** — a parent holding a child through a non-concrete field
-type; the child is opaque below its faces, and the wires and boundary connections referencing those faces *are* the imposed contract, checked per instantiation ([§11.8][s11-8], [§6.1][s6-1]).
+type; the child is opaque below its faces, and the wires and interface connections referencing those faces *are* the imposed contract, checked per instantiation ([§11.8][s11-8], [§6.1][s6-1]).